 How to be a Successful Software Sales Rep

-Being a software sales rep can be a very exciting and lucrative career.
+Being a software sales rep can be an inspiring and lucrative career.
 The US economy is based on innovation and new technology, so the demand will always be high.
-Beyond that, CNBC recently reported that sales jobs are still in good supply because companies are focusing on hiring revenue-generating jobs.
-Essentially, sales jobs are always recession proof.
-That being said, being a good software sales rep will always be in demand and you will always have options, even in hard economic times.
+Beyond that, CNBC recently reported that sales jobs are still in good supply because companies focus on hiring revenue-generating positions.
+Essentially, sales jobs are always recession-proof.
+Being a good software sales rep will always be in demand, and you will always have options, even in challenging economic times.

-Software sales jobs also offer opportunities to make a lot of money to anybody regardless of experience and education.
-Sales in general are meritocratic.
-That means regardless of experience or education, anyone who can get the job done can be successful.
+Software sales jobs also offer opportunities to make money to anybody, regardless of experience and education.
+Sales, in general, are meritocratic.
+That means irrespective of experience or education, anyone who can get the job done can succeed.
 Sales jobs are one of the best jobs without a college degree.

-In this article, I will give you tools on how to be a successful in software sales.
-If you are able to master these few things, you will be a successful.
+In this article, I will give you tools to succeed in software sales.
+If you can master these few things, you will be successful.

 The first step in being successful is to find the right software company.
 That’s right, the first step of success has nothing to do with you.
-In order to grow good crop, you have to have good soil and good weather.
-No matter how hard you work and no matter how good a farmer you are, if the soil and weather is bad, you won’t be able to grow good produce.
+To grow a good crop, you must have good soil and weather.
+No matter how hard you work and how good a farmer you are, if the soil and climate are terrible, you won’t be able to grow good produce.
 In the same way, being a successful sales rep starts with finding good soil and good weather.

 Good Soil – Good Software Company

-If you want good soil to grow your sales success in, find a good software company.
+Find a good software company if you want good soil to grow your sales success.
 What does that mean?
-First, find a software company with a good product and an innovative technology.
-There are many software companies with not so good software.
-If that is the case, it will be difficult to sell.
+First, find a software company with a good product and innovative technology.
+There are many software companies with not-so-good software.
+If that is the case, it won’t be easy to sell.
 How can you find out?
-Well, do some research and see if you can find out if the software company is growing.
-If the software company is growing, that probably means they have a good product and have good management.
-Even if a software company is big but is not growing, it’s a sign that you might not want to work there.
+Well, research and see if you can find out if the software company is growing.
+If the software company is growing, they probably have a good product and have good management.
+Even if a software company is significant but is not growing, it’s a sign that you might not want to work there.

 Good Weather – Good Industry

 Find a software company in a growing industry.
-If a company makes software for a declining industry, it will affect the sales of the software company.
+If a company makes software for a declining industry, it will affect the software company’s sales.
 Go into a new and growing industry.
 Get in on the ground floor in innovation.
-Some good new and growing industries is in green technology and software as service industries.
-But make sure the software company is developing products and services with a felt need and demand already existing in the market.
-Don’t work for a software company that is developing a product for an anticipated market.
+Some promising news and growing enterprises are in green technology and software as service industries.
+But ensure the software company develops products and services with a felt need and demand already existing in the market.
+Don’t work for a software company developing a product for an anticipated market.
 Make sure the market is already there.

 Find good soil and good weather.
-Find a company with good software and good management.
+Find a company with suitable software and good management.
 Find a company in an industry that is growing.
 Without these two components, you will be fighting uphill.

-The next thing you need to do is get over your fear of rejection.
-This is an area you will grow in, but you need to start the process.
+The next thing you need to do is overcome your fear of rejection.
+You will grow in this area, but you need to start the process.
 If you don’t grow in this area, you will not succeed.
-Here’s how you can get over your fear and reduce the emotional stress, strain and drain that can ensue.
+Here’s how you can get over your fear and reduce the emotional stress, strain, and drain that can ensue.

 Know and Believe in Your Product.
-This goes back to step 1, but you need to know and genuinely believe in your product if you are going to succeed.
-If you don’t honestly see the value and benefits of your product and how it’s better than your competitor, than you will never be able to get over the emotional uneasiness selling it.
-I don’t know if I could have stayed in the software companies that I’ve worked for if I didn’t genuinely believe in the product.
+This goes back to step 1, but you must know and genuinely believe in your product if you succeed.
+Suppose you don’t honestly see the value and benefits of your product and how it’s better than your competitor.
+You will never get over the emotional uneasiness of selling it.
+I don’t know if I could have stayed in the software companies I’ve worked for if I didn’t genuinely believe in the product.
 Before I signed on to work as a software sales rep for a software company, I made sure I knew the product and the competitors to make sure I could sell it with passion and integrity.

-Make It Impersonal Realize. that it’s not YOU they are rejecting, it is your software.
-If you genuinely believe in your product, than you can always go back to that conviction and let your fear and feelings of rejection go away.
-Remember, most people reject your software, not because it’s bad, but because they don’t really know how good it is.
-That’s your job is to make them realize how great your product is.
+Make It Impersonal Realize. that it’s not YOU they are rejecting; it is your software.
+If you genuinely believe in your product, you can always return to that conviction and let your fear and feelings of rejection go away.
+Remember, most people reject your software, not because it’s terrible, but because they don’t know how good it is.
+That’s your job to make them realize how great your product is.

 Cold Calling Dials.
 Virtually all sales involve large amounts of cold calling.
 At the very least, cold calling is where you’ll most probably need to start.
-So, the first category you’ll want to track is your cold calling numbers.
-Let me give you an idea of the volume of cold calling that is typical and necessary in most software sales jobs.
-The max you’ll be capable of doing is probably 150 cold calling dials a day.
+So, the first category you’ll want to track is your complex calling numbers.
+Let me give you an idea of the typical cold calling volume that is necessary in most software sales jobs.
+The max you’ll be capable of doing is probably 150 cold-calling dials daily.
 I once worked at a software company where this was the minimum requirement.
 It’s possible, but it’s hard.

 One of the best sales reps we had made around 75 dials a day.
-This included cold calling as well as follow up calls and etc. But don’t think if you’re starting out that this is sufficient.
-This guy had tons of sales experience and new how to maximize his efforts.
+This included cold calling as well as follow-up calls, etc. But don’t think if you’re starting that this is sufficient.
+This guy had tons of sales experience and knew how to maximize his efforts.
 The only way to do that is by making calls.
-So when a sales rep is starting out, he/she should make at least 100-150 cold calls a day.
+So when a sales rep starts, they should make at least 100-150 cold calls daily.
 This is the best way to practice and get better.
-Once you’re good enough to just make 50-75 calls a day, you’ll still have a full day, but with more purposeful and quality calling.
-But again, you can’t get there overnight and you ONLY get there by making the calls.
-At my last software sales job, I made around 50 cold calls a day, but that’s because I was also doing presentations as well.
+Once you’re good enough to make 50-75 calls daily, you’ll still have a full day but with more purposeful and quality calling.
+But again, you can’t get there overnight, and you ONLY get there by making the calls.
+At my last software sales job, I drove around 50 cold calls a day, but that’s because I was also doing presentations.

-Cold calling is very important, and I can’t emphasize it enough.
+Cold calling is fundamental, and I can’t emphasize it enough.
 It’s hard, but if you can press through the initial emotional turmoil and hit your stride, this will lead to your success as a sales rep. Remember, sales is a numbers game.
-Even if you’re bad at sales, if you’re product is decent and the market is large, you should be able to get sales just by calling tons of people.
+Even if you’re bad at sales, if your product is decent and the market is large, you should be able to get sales by calling tons of people.

-Number of Appointments Set and Kept.
+Several Appointments Set and Kept.
 Many software companies have started doing webinars to do sales presentations of their software.
-It’s an easy and efficient way to get that initial exposure to a potential client and it’s a great way to get you started without having to learn a ton or be able to do a great job at presenting the software.
+It’s an easy and efficient way to get that initial exposure to a potential client, and it’s a great way to get you started without having to learn a ton or be able to do a great job presenting the software.
 Typically, the best sales rep or one of the executives will run these webinars.
-If this is how your company is set up, you should shoot to get about 4-5 appointments per day.
-With good follow up, about 50-75% of those you made appointments with will actually show up.
-That means for every 4-5 people you sign up for a webinar, you’ll get about 2-3 people actually show up.
+If your company is set up, you should shoot for about 4-5 appointments daily.
+With good follow-up, 50-75% of those you made appointments with will appear.
+That means for every 4-5 people you sign up for a webinar, you’ll get about 2-3 people to attend.